-The resulting list of references was cross-validated in three ways.
+The resulting list of references was cross-validated in four ways.

 First, we compared our list with the references and keywords provided in the latest edition of the reference book “Managing innovation” by Tidd and Bessant, and with the references mentioned in the teaching material delivered by several leading scholars (see tim.aom.org/teaching-resources), in order to spot missing key keywords and references.

 Second, we compared our list of keywords with two list of keywords that were automatically generated using natural language processing software applied on databases of scientific papers, by the innovation consultant Creax.
 Using two databases of respectively 54316 and 15517 papers, they identified 70 different innovation “types” (for example “employee-driven”, “reverse”, or “organizational”) and 40 different innovation “challenges” (for example “measuring innovation performance” or “licensing”).
 Again, we cross-checked those two lists with our own list of insights and keywords.

 This validation process was pursued until we reached the equivalent of theoretical saturation (Eisenhardt, 1989, p.545), that is until no new sources, insights or keywords emerged.

 Third, we reconciled the structure of our list (themes, sub-themes, etc) with the structure proposed by the International Organization of Standardization regarding innovation, in particular the ISO 56000 and ISO 56002 norms.
 We controlled that all the issues highlighted by those norms are covered in our structure, and we built a “conversion table” matching each of those issues to specific themes or subthemes in our list.